npiper/docker-aws/README.md

-# Docker container for IAG AWS Scripting
+# Docker container for AWS Scripting

-This docker container saves you setting up a Ruby / local environment where you have access to AWS IAG assets, and can be used to generate the one time token.
+This docker container saves you setting up a Ruby / local environment where you have access to AWS assets, and can be used to generate the one time token and credentials.

 ## Docker Image name default

-iag-aws
+npiper/docker-aws

 To see if it is built use 'docker images' and look for this label.

 # Pre-Requisites

-You have registered for IAG AWS access as per the formal process.
+ * Access to am Amazon account and sign in credentials
  * Docker
- * Access to chuck
- * Access to IAG's AWS as an SSO user

 The Docker image is base on the public `ruby:latest` image.